Dual Enrollment

 Prepare for unexpected problems and emergencies.
 Understand that problems and glitches do occur in electronic mediums, as they do in any learning environment.
 Have a back-up plan for completing course work, such as using the computers at a local library, in case your computer crashes or your service is interrupted.

 In addition, students are encouraged to save backup copies of any assignments posted online.
-Legitimate system outages of LAMP/Sakai, should they occur, will be taken into consideration; should a system outage occur, revert to email or other means of communication with the instructor to ensure continued course progress.
+Legitimate system outages of Canvas, should they occur, will be taken into consideration; should a system outage occur, revert to email or other means of communication with the instructor to ensure continued course progress.

 Courses 1-5